 2. Students will spend the year participating in activities and service projects with the organization.
-Students must earn 10 service hours each semester to remain eligible for induction.
+Students must earn 10 service hours in the fall semester and 10 service hours in the spring to remain eligible for induction.
 Additionally, candidates will participate in one required campus service project each semester and attend one mandatory meeting each semester.
-The Fall service project is a toy and clothing drive benefiting Plano ISD elementary students in a program called Holiday Dreams.
-The Spring project is TBD.
+The projects are to be determined.

 3. Students should display behavior consistent with the standards of scholarship, leadership, and character.
-This includes taking an active part in club activities, being a role model for students at Shepton, maintaining the Stallion Standard, and showing academic and personal integrity in and out of the classroom.
+This includes taking an active part in club activities, being a role model for students at Shepton, maintaining the Stallion Standard, maintaining a 3.6 GPA and showing academic and personal integrity in and out of the classroom.

 4. In January and April, students will turn in completed service hours.
 Grade eligibility will be re-evaluated in January.
-The names of all students who have paid their dues, satisfied the GPA requirement, and completed their service hours will be submitted to the faculty for approval.
+The names of all students who have paid their dues (waived this year), satisfied the GPA requirement, and completed their service hours will be submitted to the faculty for approval.
 The faculty will consider the candidates in terms of the four ideals of NHS and will submit evaluations of the students being considered.

 5. A five-member Faculty Council selected by the principal will meet to review the candidates for membership.
 NHS sponsors will not serve on this council.
 The council will consider the comments and concerns from the faculty regarding any candidate's character, leadership, scholarship, or service and will select the candidates who will be invited to be inducted.